BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

    <img src="images/omg_download.png">
    </p>

-   - This will generate a zip folder with the files you need to download the data
+   - This will provide a summary of the processs, and present a Download Zip button.
+Clicking this button will generate a zip folder with the files you need to download the data
    - Download and decompress this folder
    - Inside there are the following files and folders:
+       - `organization_metadata/`
        - `package_metadata/`
        - `resource_metadata/`
        - `tmp/`